Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Tell them to note the movement of the decimal point in their quotient and observe the new position of the decimal from the dividend.

 - You should observe that the decimal in the answer has moved four places to the left.

-- Explain that today’s lesson requires that your students find the powers of ten as whole numbers, find the quotient to the division problem and describe any recognizable patterns of decimal movement.
-Calculators will be required.
-Note any previously shared information on the chart paper that enriches understanding.
+- Explain that students will see the powers of 10 as whole numbers, find the quotient to the division problem and then describe any recognizable patterns of decimal movement.

 - Answer any clarifying questions about the assignment.

-- Divide the students into pairs or small groups for independent work time.
+- Divide the students into pairs or small groups to complete the Powers of 10: Division worksheet.

 - Circulate the room and guide students with leading questions as needed.